 The SCPH Mosquito Control program has four components:

 Surveillance identifies locations where mosquito populations are building, so targeted control measures can be implemented before a problem exists.
 The object of this program is to collect mosquito specimens for shipment to the Ohio Department of Health for mosquito-related encephalitis testing.
 Thousands of Culex specimens per year are submitted from the District and are tested for West Nile Virus and St. Louis encephalitis.
 These mosquitoes are collected using gravid traps.
-The District has 130 trap sites in the county and over 800 traps are set at these sites each summer.
-CDC light traps are used to monitor population levels of pest mosquitoes.
-Ova traps are used to monitor new infestations of the Asian tiger mosquito, a vector for several diseases.
-Eastern tree hole egg masses are monitored at these operations as well for LaCrosse Encephalitis Virus.
+The District has 181 trap sites in the county and over 500 traps are set at these sites each summer.

 Larviciding is the addition of chemical or other products to a water source to kill mosquito larvae and pupae.
 The purpose of the program is to reduce the number of mosquito larvae by treating breeding sites from May through September.
-Presently, there are over 1,200 sites totaling over 150 acres within Summit County that are inspected, with each receiving treatment up to 4 times during the summer.
+Presently, there are over 1,300 sites totaling over 600 acres within Summit County that are inspected, with each receiving treatment up to 3 times during the season.
 Currently, SCPH utilizes naturally occurring bacteria so as to have minimal impact on the environment, including non-target species.
-To report areas of standing water (mosquito breeding sites), please call (330) 926-5668.
+To report areas of standing water (mosquito breeding sites), please call (330) 926-5669.

 The goal of this program is to reduce the number of adult disease carrying and pest mosquitoes by evening spraying of residential areas with ultra low-volume (ULV) mist spray equipment.
 Adulticiding is the last line of defense in the control of mosquitoes.
 Other methods of mosquito control such as source reduction and aggressive larviciding should be considered first.
 Using the system of integrated pest management, the decision of when and where to spray is based on our mosquito surveillance program.
 SCPH sets out 21 traps per night in Summit County to determine the location of areas of disease and mosquito activity.